-Before I got married I had a number of people asking me what my plans were after the wedding.
+Before I got married I had a number of people asking me what my plans were for after the wedding.
 Would we be buying a house and settling down?
 Are we saving for a house?
 Do we have enough for a deposit?
 Will we stop travelling?
 How much longer do we plan on travelling for before we ‘grow up’?
 All these questions had the same underlying theme to them, that once we were married Matt and I would be settling down and our way of life would finish.

 Settling.
 The word itself is unsettling.
 It makes me think of sediment, resting at the bottom of a pond.
 It makes me think of girls in movies who say they’re ‘just settling’ for a guy instead of waiting for the right guy.
 It makes me think of finalising things, like when you settle the bill at a restaurant.
-It also make me think of morbid stuff because people always say you should ‘settle your affairs’ before you drop dead.
-Settle isn’t exactly a fun word, it’s actually quite a shitty one and not one I want associated with my life at all.
+It also makes me think of morbid stuff because people always say you should ‘settle your affairs’ before you drop dead.
+Settle isn’t exactly a fun word, it’s actually quite a shitty one and not one I want to be associated with my life at all.

 I’ve never liked the term ‘settle down’.
-It’s the absolute opposite of what I want to do with my life, but for a long time I felt trapped between two extremes.
+It’s the absolute opposite of what I want to do with my life, but for a long time, I felt trapped between two extremes.
 I knew I didn’t want to buy a house and be locked in, living in the suburbs for the rest of my life.
 I also knew that I didn’t want to be wandering the world forever with no home base.
 But when people are telling you that it’s time to settle down and you know you don’t want to, it feels like your only options are those two extremes.
 Suburban lockdown or roaming homeless wanderer.
-These are pigeon holes.
+These are pigeonholes.

 I knew in my heart I wanted something in between the two, but because I didn’t personally know anyone else who was living the way I wanted to, I couldn’t see any other options.
 It took a long time to feel my way to this point, Matt too.
-In our wedding vows we promised each other to live a life that is our own, which is exactly what we’ve done.
+In our wedding vows, we promised each other to live a life that is our own, which is exactly what we’ve done.
 We have a home but we wander, we have jobs but we aren’t tied down.
 We have stability but we have flexibility and we have freedom and security too.

-We refused to be pigeon holed and, instead, have created our own space in life and our own option that suits us perfectly.
+We refused to be pigeonholed and, instead, have created our own space in life and our own option that suits us perfectly.
 Nobody else needs to understand it.

 Marriage doesn’t mean you tie yourself to another person, move into a house and stay there until you drop dead.
 It can, if you want it to, but marriage can mean whatever you want it to mean and you have the freedom to completely customise your entire life to suit your dreams, goals and what makes you happy.
 Life is flexible and can be shaped around your life purpose; whatever it is you were put here to share.